 A web conference is basically a meeting held online.
 Also known as, “online collaboration” or a “web meeting”, most applications will allow you to share documents such as Word, Excel, PPT, or even your Desktop using the internet.
 These types of meetings are generally reserved for smaller groups since several people may be talking at the same time.
 This would replace any type of meeting you would typically hold in a conference room – like a department meeting, sales meeting, committee meeting, or IT workgroup meeting.

 A teleconference is a phone call between multiple parties.
 It’s basically a fancy term for a conference call.
-Usually, 3 or more people dial a toll-free number and are placed in a virtual “room” where they can conduct their meeting.
+Usually, 3 or more people dial a toll-free number and are placed in a virtual “room” where they can conduct their meetings.

 A teleseminar is just like a seminar or class but presented on the phone without any visual component to the presentation.
 Any number of speakers can be present, but 1-3 is pretty standard.
-Unlike a teleconference, the participants are typically muted and questions and answers are addressed at the speaker or moderator’s discretion.
+Unlike a teleconference, the participants are mostly muted and questions and answers are addressed at the speaker or moderator’s discretion.
 This functionality works well for those instances where you would want to share updates or current information about a particular topic.
 Typically, participants would register for this type of event.

 This is just the tip of the iceberg, but keep these things in mind and you should now have a better understanding of the terms used to describe different types of conferencing.